 Third career in social activism through beauty

 Because Ninette spent a lot of time in and out of hospitals and in bed, she had plenty of time to think about next steps.
 She was about to retire, except that was the last thing she wanted, as she felt there was still a lot to do when it came to making the world a better place and she didn’t want to let her experience go to waste.
 She decided to focus on beauty (as in nature, love, compassion, discovering other cultures…not lipsticks) to lift people up and remind them to do their bit to preserve the beauty that’s still left in the world as well as they can.
 “If you love it, you will protect it”.
 Through her NGO Beauty without Irony she started several projects, the most important of which is Beauty for a Better World (BFBW), that was founded in March 2020 as an antidote to the feelings of helplessness and despair due to the Covid-19 pandemic.
-The concept of BFBW, which is an ongoing project, is to ask people -ranging from small children to well known celebrities- to send in a photo, illustration or other work that they made and that reflects their idea of real beauty.
+The concept of BFBW, which is an ongoing project as so many young people are anxious due to what’s happening in the world, is to ask people -ranging from small children to well known celebrities- to send in a photo, illustration or other work that they made and that reflects their idea of real beauty.
 Usually contributors also send in a quote or even a full story about true beauty.
 The works are exhibited in an online gallery and there are plans for expos in real life and a book, with the proceeds going to charity.
-In 2022 Ninette still is not back to full health physically, but busier than ever.
+In 2023 Ninette still is not back to full health physically, but busier than ever.
 From 2021 she (together with her NGO BWI and other experienced people from her network) also consults for the nr 1 educational/charity app in the world: the Global Goals app, created by Samsung together with the United Nations Development Programme (UNDP).
-The app has around 240 million users, 6 million daily views and is translated in 83 different languages (March 2022).
+The app has around 380 million users and 11 million daily views and is translated in 83 different languages (May 2023).
 Ninette contacts well-known people from her network and asks them to give some practical tips -to do with one of the Global Goals- for young people, tips that they can easily apply in their daily life, with friends, at school and/or in their community.
 All fees for the consultancy are donated to NGO Beauty without Irony, to help with their work.
 The story is not quite over yet!

 Ninette didn’t become a doctor in Africa, but she hopes that her work will still have a positive impact on the world.